Men’s Health and Wellness

 The purpose of Men’s Health Week is to heighten the awareness of preventable health problems and encourage early detection and treatment of disease among men and boys.

-It Is Important To See Your Doctor Regularly
+It Is Important To See Your Doctor Regularly For Better Wellness

 In fact the Centre For Disease Control reports that women are 100% more likely to see their doctor for their annual check-up than men.
 According to research by Angus Reid on behalf of Amgen and Pfizer Canada, one-quarter of men who have seen a doctor in the last six months reported that they waited until their symptoms were “very” or “extremely severe” before they made an appointment with their doctor.